akrzemi1/__sandbox__/papers/contract_related_issues.md

 2\.
 The goal of having axiom-level CCS-es.
 -----------------------------------------

 We have seen two positions here.
 One position is that an axiom-level CCS can be used to express a precondition to a function (something that we expect, but we are not sure if the callers will comply with) formally where the predicate must never be evaluated at run-time, because it is unimplementable, or would have side effects or has an unacceptable complexity even for test builds.
 A common example is `is_reachable()` for a pair of iterators that are expected to represent a range.
+This position is enforece by the name "level" we use in the standardese: a level of difficulty with evaluating the condition:

+* `default` -- no difficulty,
+* `audit` -- may noticeably impact program performance,
+* `axiom` -- just cannot be evaluated.

-The other position, is that axiom-level CCSes, unlike other CSS-es do not express expectations (something we need but cannot be sure about), but declare program-wide "absolute truths" that compiler is allowed to take for granted: they enable UB-based optimizations and are not allowed to be checked.
+The other position, is that axiom-level CCSes, unlike other CSS-es, do not express expectations (something we need but cannot be sure about), but declare program-wide "absolute truths" that compiler is allowed to take for granted: they enable UB-based optimizations and are not allowed to be checked.
 This position is backed by the fact that preprocessing token `axiom` spells the same as the notion of an axiom in mathematics.
 This position precludes defining preconditions like `is_reachable()` described above.

 The current [[WD]][1] technically accommodates two positions but this is a superficial unification.
 Programmers and tool writers will need to be given instructions how to use axiom-level CCSes.
 And if they are given contradictory guidance this will create a fracture in the community even though the International Standard clearly defines what happens under each mode with axiom-level CCSes.
 This is because the use of CSS-es is beyond what the IS can describe (like static analysis tools).